 Frequently Asked Questions

-Does EIA have data on the movement of crude oil and ethanol by rail and truck?
+Does EIA have data on the movement of crude oil, ethanol, and biodiesel by rail and truck?

 Other FAQs about Renewables